Fadi-AlMasalmah/Two_Robots_Playing_PingPong/README.md

 3 - Built mathematical models for the physics of the game (spin, aerodynamics, collision) 4 - Designed an algorithm for hitting position and trajectory optimization.

-(A presentation of the project is available in Russian language)
+(A presentation of the project is available in Russian language in "Presentaion" folder)

 # Comment
 This project used this repository (https://github.com/phibenz/Matlab_Table_Tennis) as a beginning point